-As noted above, Yoav Chelouche, Irwin Federman, Guy Gecht and Ray Rothrock, are our outside directors under Israel's Companies Law.
-The current term of office of Messrs.
-Federman and Rothrock will expire in 2017 and the current term of Messrs.
-Chelouche and Gecht will expire in 2018, and they are standing for reelection at this meeting.
+As noted above, Yoav Z. Chelouche, Irwin Federman, Guy Gecht and Ray Rothrock are our outside directors under Israel's Companies Law.
+The current terms of office of Messrs.
+Chelouche and Gecht expire in 2021, and the terms of office of Messrs.
+Federman and Rothrock expire in 2020, and they are not required to stand for reelection at this meeting.
 Biographical information concerning all of our outside directors is set forth below.

-Yoav Z. Chelouche has served on our board of directors since 2006.
-Mr. Chelouche has also served as one of our outside directors under Israel's Companies Law since 2006.
+Yoav Z. Chelouche has served on our Board of Directors since 2006.
+Mr. Chelouche has also served as one of our outside directors under the Israeli Companies Law since 2006.
 Mr. Chelouche has been Managing Partner of Aviv Venture Capital since August 2000.
 Prior to joining Aviv Venture Capital, Mr. Chelouche served as President and Chief Executive Officer of Scitex Corp., a world leader in digital imaging and printing systems, from December 1994 until July 2000.
 From August 1979 until December 1994, Mr. Chelouche held various managerial positions with Scitex, including VP Strategy and Business Development, VP Marketing and VP Finance for Europe.
 Mr. Chelouche is a member of the board of directors of a number of private companies.
-He is a director of Arava Bio-Tech Ltd. He is also an external director of the Tel Aviv Stock Exchange (TASE).
+Mr. Chelouche is an independent board member of Tower Semiconductor Ltd. as of July 2016.
+He also serves as a director on the Tel Aviv Stock Exchange (TASE).
 Mr. Chelouche earned a B.A. in Economics and Statistics from Tel Aviv University, and an M.B.A. from INSEAD University in Fontainebleau, France.